 SV295 — Nelson Dionne Collection.
-View looking south toward the Eastern Railroad depot from Washington Street.
+View looking south toward the Eastern Railroad depot in Salem, Mass., from Washington Street.
 A trolley car can be seen to the right while horses and carriages are on the left (along with a sign for Calef's Tea & Coffee Warehouse), and the cobblestones on the street are visible.
-Circa 1870.

 Salem, Railroads, Eastern Railroad, E.R.R., E.R.R.
 Depot, Salem Depot, Washington Street, John Calef